 Since their creation in 1997, Roth IRAs have grown in popularity as an incredibly tax-efficient retirement planning tool.
 However, if your compensation is above IRS income limits, the only way to access a Roth IRA outside of a company-sponsored retirement plan is to convert from a traditional IRA to a Roth IRA.

-Ask yourself the following four questions and review COVID-19’s potential impact on each to help decide whether a conversion makes sense for you.
+Ask yourself the following four questions to help decide whether a conversion makes sense for you.

 1. Is your income tax rate lower now than when you plan to withdraw the funds?